ppwilson/15-466-f20-base2/README.md

 How To Play:

-Space to reset, q and e to move side to side, but most recent update broke that
+Space to reset, q and e to move side to side

-Sources: me
+Sources: crappy 3d models by me

 This game was built with [NEST](NEST.md).